3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.0.3 which was released February 3, 2010.
+The current version is 1.1 which was released on February 23, 2010.

 Mac OS X
 ---------------